 Updated August 7, 2012

-This information sheet is primarily intended for persons associated with or working with the LRTC Horse Emergency Response Team, however the information may be useful to other groups or private individuals who may wish to similarly equip a support unit or who may need to utilize the resources available from LRTC's Horse Emergency Response Team.
+This information sheet is primarily intended for persons associated with or working with the LRTC Emergency Response Team, however the information may be useful to other groups or private individuals who may wish to similarly equip a support unit or who may need to utilize the resources available from LRTC's Emergency Response Team.

 Trailer 1 is configured differently from the other trailers.
 It does not normally carry loading panels although panels can be loaded and carried on top.
 In addition to personal horse supplies, it is stocked with gear not normally carried on the other trailers.
 It also has built in exterior hay feeders and overhead equipment storage capability.

 The following inventory is carried on all trailers with the exception that Trailer 1 carries no portable panels.